VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: Key System Components

-The central component of the system is the \textit{database server}, serving as the hub for all communication and interactions.
-It plays a key role in handling changes, updates, and aggregations related to votes within the platform, i.e., the process of summing up individual votes to determine the overall voting outcome.
-The database server comprises three essential components: (i) a PostgreSQL database, (ii) API handlers for the phone application and Web server, and (iii) a vote processor responsible for processing the votes.
+\textbf{Database Server and its Components}.
+The central system component is the \textit{database server}, the hub for all communication and interactions.
+It plays a key role in handling changes, updates, and aggregations related to votes, i.e., the process of determining the overall voting outcome.
+The database server comprises three components: (i) a PostgreSQL database, (ii) API handlers for the phone application and Web server, and (iii) a vote processor.
 API handlers manage and translate external requests into PostgreSQL queries, ensuring effective communication with the database.
-Contributions to votes are processed by the vote processor, which generates the corresponding voting results.
+Votes are processed by the vote processor, which generates the corresponding voting results.
 The processor regularly monitors the server for the closing date of voting, automatically calculates results, and stores them in the database upon completion of the voting period.

-Furthermore, if there is a need for calculating voting results other than the specified closing date, the API handlers can request the calculation of results by establishing an open connection to the processor.
-This flexibility allows for on-demand result generation beyond the predefined closing date.
+If there is a need for calculating voting results other than the specified closing date, the API handlers request the calculation of results by establishing an open connection to the processor.